Transportation Security Administration

 Q. If I lose my ID during travel, what secondary forms of ID will be accepted?

 A. Passengers who do not have a valid photo ID, such as State-issued driver’s license, should bring any ID or documents they have available to assist in verification of identity.
 Passengers need at least two alternate forms of identification, such as a social security card, birth certificate, marriage license, or credit card.
 The documents must bear the name of the passenger.
-Also, one of these documents must bear identification information containing one of the following: date of birth, gender, address, or photo.
+Also, one of these documents must bear identification information containing one of the following: photo, address, phone number, social security number, or date of birth.
 If TSA can confirm the passenger’s identity, they may enter the secured area, but they could be subject to additional screening.
 For more information, please review the ID Requirements for Airport Checkpoints.

 Q. What ID is needed for minors traveling domestically/internationally?